Expert Mechanism on the Rights of Indigenous Peoples, 16th Session

 Members of the Expert Mechanism,

 In line with EMRIP’s amended mandate (33/25, 2016, para.
-1), which decides that EMRIP shall “provide … expertise and advice on the rights of indigenous peoples as set out in the [UNDRIP],” and Article 42 of the UNDRIP, which provides that the United Nations and its bodies “shall … follow up the eectiveness of this Declaration,”
+1), which decides that EMRIP shall “provide … expertise and advice on the rights of indigenous peoples as set out in the [UNDRIP],” and Article 42 of the UNDRIP, which provides that the United Nations and its bodies “shall … follow up the effectiveness of this Declaration,”

 Indigenous Peoples’ Rights International recommends that the EMRIP further cooperates and collaborates with Indigenous Peoples, States, and others to collect specific data on the effectiveness of the Declaration and the various rights set out therein.